top of page

 Josh King:

-It looked like a set of bad, auto repair shop coveralls, or pajamas, if you will.
+It looked like a set of bad, auto repair shop coveralls.
 It had a kind of crappy patch on it.
-It had this helmet, which serves a current tank commander or a contemporaneous tank commander back in '88 very well.
+It had this helmet, which serves a contemporaneous tank commander back in '88 very well.
 It's bulbous, Dusty.
-It has sort of big earphones built in, and a very rounded cranium to really protect a guy's skull, as we had seen happen too often in the war in Iraq, when an IED would blow a piece of armor like a main battle tank, maybe not destroy it, but send it three feet off its track.
-That would send any human being into whatever hard metal it was, and could destroy a person.
-These helmets were made to protect them, but they were not what we remembered from these Sherman tanks from World War II, and the tank commanders like Brad Pitt played in one, and certainly George C. Scott did in Patton.
+It has sort of big earphones built in, and a very rounded cranium.
+And these helmets were made to protect them, but they were not what we remembered from these Sherman tanks from World War II, and the tank commanders like Brad Pitt played in one, and certainly George C. Scott did in Patton.

 This wouldn't look good on Vin Diesel.
 It certainly didn't look good on Mike Dukakis.